-On 4 March 2011 two time-series were recorded, one between 09:15 a.m. and 10:00 a.m. the other between 10:38 a.m. and 11:45 a.m.
-From 09:15 a.m. until 09:36 a.m., the DOAS calibration curve is similar to Day 1 (Fig. 12).
+On 4 March 2011 two time-series were recorded, one between 09:15 and 10:00 LT and the other between 10:38 and 11:45 LT.
+From 09:15 until 09:36 LT, the DOAS calibration curve is similar to Day 1 (Fig. 12).
 This time interval will hence be referred to as "Part 1".
 For the rest of the measurements, however, the calibration curve deviates slightly from a linear relationship.
-For increasing SO2 CDs all data points are shifted towards higher AA values compared to the calibration cells (Fig. 13).
+For increasing SO2 CDs, all data points are shifted towards higher AA values compared to the calibration cells (Fig. 13).
 This interval will be referred to as "Part 2".
 Figure 14 shows both time series.
 Calibration for this figure was performed with the green NFOV-DOAS curve from earlier in the day (Part 1, Fig. 12).
 Calibrated in this way, the camera overestimates the SO2 column densities in Part 2 when compared with the DOAS for high SO2 CDs.